ippontech/blog-usa/posts/go-cli-from-scratch.md

 }
 ```

-The `flag.Flagset` is just what is sounds like its a collection of flags, these will be defined for each individual subcommand.
-And `Execute` is an anonymous function which accepts a `Command` and a array of arguemnts.
-Note, Go treats functions as first class citizens so we can pass functions as parameters or when defining an instance of a struct.
-Next we need a few functions on the Command struct, it needs to:
+The `flag.Flagset` is just what it sounds like its a collection of flags, these will be defined for each individual subcommand.
+And Execute is an anonymous function that accepts a Command and an array of arguments.
+Note, Go treats functions as first-class citizens so we can pass functions as parameters or when defining an instance of a struct.
+Next, we need a few functions on the Command struct, it needs to:

 * Parse and assign flags to its flagset
 * Tell if flags have been parsed